presidio-oss/specifai-mcp-server/docs/dev/03-architecture-guide.md

 ## System Overview

-The Specif-ai MCP Server implements the Model Context Protocol (MCP) over stdio, providing a standardized interface for managing requirement documents.
+The Specifai MCP Server implements the Model Context Protocol (MCP) over stdio, providing a standardized interface for managing requirement documents.
 The system follows a service-oriented architecture with clear separation of concerns.

 ```mermaid
 graph TD